Silfavell/swarm/README.md

 - ADD next mongo service to docker-compose.yml
 - ADD next mongo service to init-slaves.sh
 - bash accept-slave.sh on all slaves

+AFTER MANAGER RESTART SHOULD RUN "bash accept-slave.sh" again on all slaves